New Skip the empty dashboard — get pre-loaded cascading OKRs tailored to your team. Start free

 Generate 40+ referral leads from existing accounts this quarter

-Increase product adoption (3+ features used) among at-risk accounts from 20% to 40%
+Increase product adoption (3+ features) among at-risk accounts from 20% to 40%

 Achieve 85%+ QBR completion rate across enterprise accounts